Choosing The Best Espresso Machine For Home

 Happy espresso drinkers report:

-It makes excellent espresso, great crema, I use Cafe La LLave or Cafe Bustelo.
+It makes excellent espresso, great crema, I use Cafe La Llave or Cafe Bustelo.
 The cappuccino is amazing.
-I’m really glad that I bought this machine over the so many expensive one out there, this one does everything I want and how I want it, so if you’re in the market – go for it.
+I’m really glad that I bought this machine over the so many expensive ones out there, this one does everything I want and how I want it, so if you’re in the market – go for it.

 This machine is fantastic!
 It is user friendly and easy to clean.
 The froth is amazing and I love that I can customize each drink that I make.
 My husband loves the espresso and I get to have a coffee shop drink every morning in my own home!
 The price is great compared to other similar models and I love not dealing with pods!

 12. Nespresso VertuoLine (Black) best espresso machine for home